-My training in woodblock has taken place largely in Oaxaca, Mexico where most printmaking studios are collectives.
-I have been inspired by that model, starting a collective here called Herstory Printmaking and teaching many members of my community to make prints as part of Banners on Mountain Road and the Wells Park Community Mural Project.
+In 2021, she founded the collective Herstory Printmaking and has taught many members of her community to make prints as part of Banners on Mountain Road and the Wells Park Community Mural Project.

 ~ Julianna